 Savvy moms have long upcycled clothing that kids have outgrown by turning it into blankets, pillows, and shams.
 From cutting up an old t-shirt and replacing the buttons on plants to making baby clothes into a blanket, fabrics offer a wide range of options for upcycling.
 Fast fashion is notoriously bad for the environment as well as developing countries, and repurposing old clothes is one way to break the cycle.
 All it takes is some scissors, a little imagination, and maybe an online tutorial!

 Glass is a durable and versatile material that is popular throughout the US.
-Glass is easily recyclable, but it can also have a host of other uses throughout your house, from vases and storage containers, to food preservation, drinking classes, and even pot planers.
+Glass is easily recyclable, but it can also have a host of other uses throughout your house, from vases and storage containers to food preservation, drinking glasses, and even pot planters.
 Upcycling glass rather than recycling it also saves the production energy it takes to break down and reform the materials.